lquatrin/i3d21/assignment_9.md

   <em>Fig. 5: Multiple viewpoints of the cow mesh rendered using SoftSilhouetteShader, but now enabling differentiability solving the XY and Z discontinuities.</em>
 </p>

-The offsets were initialized on zero, and each iteration computes the loss from 2 randomly chosen views.
+The offsets were initialized with zeros, and each iteration computes the loss from 2 randomly chosen views.
 The loss function evaluates the silhouette of the generated images with the target images.
 Besides that, edge loss (**mesh_edge_loss**), mesh normal consistency (**mesh_normal_consistency**), and mesh laplacian smoothing (**mesh_laplacian_smoothing**) were also added to the loss function.
-I start by using the following weights:
+I started by using the following weights:

 ```python
 losses = { "silhouette": { "weight": 1.0,  "values": []},